-Article 5.5 - Elective courses and minors
+Article 5.4 - Elective courses

-- 1. All students are expected to take elective courses in one or several other fields of study offered at Erasmus University. - In their second and their third year, students are required to take elective courses (total of 15 credits) in one or more secondary study areas offered at Erasmus University, including Business Administration, Arts and Culture Studies, History, Philosophy, Economics, Public Administration, Sociology, and Law.

-- 3. A language course offered by a recognized institution can be included as an elective for a maximum of 5 credits.
-At EUR the 5 credits will only be awarded when two courses of the same language are passed.
+- 1. All students are expected to take elective courses in one or several other secondary fields of study offered at Erasmus University. - In their second and their third year, students are required to take elective courses (total of 15 credits) in one or more secondary study areas offered at Erasmus University, including Business Administration, Arts and Culture Studies, History, Philosophy, Economics, Public Administration, Sociology, and Law. - 3.
+A language course offered by EUR's Language Training Centre can be included as an elective for a maximum of 5 credits.
+The 5 credits will only be awarded when two language courses of the same language are passed.
 Students can request language elective credits when they are in BA-2 or BA-3 for a course that they have completed in the current academic year.
-The language elective will be awarded with a Pass or Fail. - 4.
-Students who do not spend a study period abroad in the first term of their third year are required to take a 15 credits minor within another study area.
-Students must choose their 15-credit minor from the minors offered in the minor admission matrix in the spring of the previous academic year (see http://www.eur.nl/en/education/minors), which are among the permitted minors for the degree programme according to that matrix. - 5.
-The School offers one minor in Communication and Media to external students: Media, Culture and Society.
-This minor is not open to IBCoM-students.
-All other ESHCC minors are open to IBCoM students, except for the Educational Minor of the History department.
+The language elective will be awarded with a Pass or Fail.